-Piccard’s goal in creating the brand was to make high-quality Swiss watches available at prices that realistic for the average person.
+Piccard’s goal in creating the brand was to make high-quality Swiss watches available at a price range realistic for the average person.

 The company was created in Switzerland, one of the most popular watchmaking countries in the world.

-Throughout the decades, the brand has stayed solid in the conversation of best affordable watches, and it seems like it’ gonna stay like that for more years to come.
+Throughout the decades, the brand has stayed solid in the conversation of best inexpensive watches, and it seems like it’s gonna stay like that for more years to come.

 See more: Bulova vs Citizen